UndeadZeratul/uzHDAddon/README.md

 ### Other Changes

+#### Font Changes
+- BIGFONT has been replaced with Jimmy's StatusReport BigFont, which takes inspiration from ID Software's statusbar font.
+- SMALLFNT has been replaced with Jimmy's StatusReport Font, which takes inspiration from ID Software's statusbar font.

 #### Cacodemon
 When playing id Doom, the cacodemon's death animation has been replaced with one that feels much more electrifying, given their proclivity to emit sparks when dead.